III. Mission Statement

 An amendment to these Bylaws may be proposed to the Council in the following ways: (a) a letter signed by ten or more PASEF members, (b) a letter or e-mail from three or more members of the Council, or (c) a proposal from an ad hoc committee on bylaws as may be created from time to time by the Council

 Any proposed amendment must be presented to the Council at a duly constituted meeting of the Committee at which adequate time is allowed for discussion of the proposal.
 A final vote on the proposal generally may not be taken before the next duly constituted meeting of the Council, which must be at least 21 (twenty-one) days after the proposed amendment is first presented to the Council; however, an alternative voting procedure can be adopted on an ad hoc basis for good cause shown if the alternative procedure is approved by at least 2/3 of the membership of the Council.
 Such vote authorizing an alternative voting procedure may be taken by e-mail or phone ballot.
 The alternative voting procedure may include an e-mail or phone ballot, provided that the final vote is not taken sooner than 21 days after the proposed amendment is presented to the Council.

 Section 3.
 Adoption

 If, pursuant to the above process, the Council agrees by a vote of 2/3 or more of its members, the Bylaws will be amended in a written document, and that document will promptly be made available to the full PASEF membership.

-These Revised Bylaws were approved by the Council of the Penn Association of Senior and Emeritus Faculty in votes taken from February 18 to March 9, 2015.
+These revised bylaws were approved by the Council of the Penn Association of Senior and Emeritus Faculty in a vote taken May 18, 2016.